soon-haari/soon-haari.github.io/_posts/2023-07-20-SusCipher(ACSC-Quals-2023).md

 [29404.817000000727, 30679.350000000642, ...
 30124.760000000537, 14848.692999999996, 29970.971000000598, ...
 30145.086000000614, 30154.163000000608]
 ```

-Most of them has similar results, but exactly one has the values of half compared to others.
+Most of them has similar results, but exactly one has the value of half compared to others.

 Which is a good news.